arifskd/devscale-nextjs-prisma/README.md

 ## How to use it:

-1. Clone this repo or use as template
+1. Clone this repo or use as template:

-- Clone the repo
+- Clone the repo.

 ```bash
 git clone git@github.com:rezarinaldi/devscale-nextjs-prisma.git